 Pick a Wide Toe Box

-Wide toe boxes are useful for other ailments like bunions, but they are also great for avoiding bruised or black toenails.
+Wide toe boxes are useful for ailments such as bunions.
+But they are also great for avoiding bruised or black toenails.
 With a wide toe box, your forefoot can rest comfortably in the shoe without getting pinched on the sides.